• Introduction to general blacksmithing skills

 • Work with traditional blacksmithing tools

-• Make your own fire poker and S hook to take home with you
+• Make your own bottle opener and drinks holder to take home with you

 • Light lunch and refreshments are included